HaniAlshikh/bachelor-thesis/deploy/README.md

 > **_IMPORTENTE:_*-  If you decided to make changes on the [setup files](setup) please make sure to do a wide search and replace all occurrences if applicable.

-1. Deploy all resources to a local cluster:
+1. Create a local cluster and deploy all resources

     ```shell
-    make deploy
+    $ make deploy
-    # you can also run the following to monitor the state of the resources
+    # you can also run the following
+    # to monitor the state of the resources
-    make kind-watch
+    $ make kind-watch
     ```

-2. Trust m8 domain certificate: `tmp/domain-ca.crt`, otherwise the browser will block communication with m8 API
+2. Trust m8 CA: `tmp/ca.crt`, otherwise the browser will block communication with m8 API

     ```shell
+    # Linux/Ubuntu
+    # Please add the CA
+    # to the browser specific store
+    # usually under advanced settings -> ceritifcates
     # MacOS
-    sudo security add-trusted-cert -d -r trustRoot -k "/Library/Keychains/System.keychain" tmp/domain-ca.crt
+    # the following works for chrome and safari.
+    # Firefox manages its owen store.
+Please add manually
+    $ make trust-m8-ca
     ```

 3. Add the following to your hosts file:

     ```shell
+    # Linux & MacOS: /etc/hosts
+    # Windows: c:\Windows\System32\Drivers\etc\hosts
     127.0.0.1 api.monoskope.dev
     127.0.0.1 dex
     ```